Message Authentication Codes

-Suppose a User A send message to user B with message – ‘abc’.
+Suppose User A send message to user B with message – ‘abc’.
 A encrypts the message using Shared – Key Cryptosystem for encrypting the message.
 A sends the key to B using a source key.
-Key exchange is based on different protocols such as Public – Key Cryptosytem.
-B uses the key to decrypt the Ciphertext and obatins the message.
+Key exchange is based on different protocols such as Public – Key Cryptosystem.
+B uses the key to decrypt the Ciphertext and obtains the message.

 All this does not happen so easily.
 There lies a problem.

 If a malicious user X has falsified the ciphertext during the transmission.
 Then, in that case, B has no way to realize that it has been falsified.
 When B decrypts the message, it will get the wrong message.
 Unknown to the fact B will think wrong information to be the right.
 Although you can decrypt or encrypt the data later on but these operations, you are applying the wrong data.

 Here we need to detect the falsification in the message B has got.